 Skip to main content

-Langfuse (GitHub) is an open-source platform for LLM observability.
+Langfuse is an open-source platform for LLM observability.
 It provides tracing and monitoring capabilities for AI applications, helping developers debug, analyze, and optimize their AI systems.
-Langfuse integrates with various tools and frameworks such as workflows builders like Langflow.
+Langfuse integrates with various tools and frameworks, including workflow builders and runtimes like Langflow.

-This guide walks you through how to configure Langflow to collect tracing data about your flow executions and automatically send the data to Langfuse.
+This guide explains how to configure Langflow to collect tracing data about your flow executions and automatically send the data to Langfuse.

 Prerequisites